konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

 We will use the state of the art object detection model [YOLO-NAS](https://konfuzio.com/de/yolo-nas-object-detection-model/). \
 It was developed to incorporate high speed and accuracy, which makes it a very good fit for production use cases.
 For the training of the model we will use the [`super-gradients`](https://github.com/Deci-AI/super-gradients) library, which is provided by the creators of YOLO-NAS. 😎

-The use case, we train the model on, is checkbox detection in form Documents. ☑ \
+The use case for which we train the model is checkbox detection in form Documents. ☑ \
 You can train the model for another use case, as long as you stick to the COCO dataset format.

 At the end we will export the trained model, so that you can use it in another environment without the training library dependencies.

 Here is an example of what the model will be capable of after training.
-The color cyan stands for detected checked boxes and the color green for detected empty boxes, while the number indicate the detection confidence. 😃
+The color cyan stands for detected checked boxes and the color green for detected empty boxes, while the numbers indicate the detection confidence. 😃

 ![Example of checkbox detection - 1](checkbox_example_handwritten_1.png)

 ### Dependency installation 💿

-For training and testing the model the following dependencies are needed.
+For training and testing the model, the following dependencies are needed.

 ```bash tags=["remove-output"]
 pip install -q super-gradients